philbooth/tryer/README.md

     limit: 10
 });

-// Attempt to send email message, optionally retrying with
+// Attempt to send an email message, optionally retrying with
 // exponentially increasing intervals starting at 1 second.
 // Continue to make attempts until the call succeeds. var sent = false